Rockcliffe Real Estate Listings & Rockcliffe Profile

 Adjacent to the Sports Pad are parks Jubilee Gardens and The Village Green.
 The 6.5-acre (2.65 hectares) Rockeries is another beautiful park that leads to a huge field perfect for soccer games and picnics.
 There are great walking trails scattered through this parkland.
 Walkers will also enjoy meandering along the Caldwell-Carver Conservation Area trails that border McKay Lake.
 Summer means swimming days at The Pond, a watering hole with public swimming hours.
 The Rockcliffe Boathouse Restaurant and Marina sits atop the Ottawa River just off the Capital Pathway network, the National Capital Commission’s 600-kilometre-plus network of paths (372 miles).
 Rockcliffe Park also has several lookouts which take advantage of jaw-dropping Ottawa River views towards Québec.
 The Rockcliffe Lookout is one of these.
 Set high on a bluff, the Rockcliffe Pavilion also affords excellent views.
 Constructed in 1917, the columned structure overlooks both a large park and the Ottawa River.
 In August you can see the Gatineau Hot Air Balloon Festival and fireworks from the Casino Lac-Leamy Sound of Light competition.

-Rockcliffe Park is bordered on one side by Rideau Hall, the grounds of the official residence of The Governor General of Canada.
+Rockcliffe Park real estate is bordered on one side by Rideau Hall, the grounds of the official residence of The Governor General of Canada.
 Here one can tour the residence, walk the grounds, attend themed events and skate on the Rideau Hall Skating Rink in the winter.

 Rockcliffe Park also enjoys easy proximity to Beechwood Village and the shops and restaurants therein.
 Locally established Bridgehead Coffee or Starbucks offer caffeine boosts.
 Well-loved and family-owned Jacobsons offers artisanal fare with a smile and Muckleston & Brockwell butchery serves up great cuts.
 Enjoy the best grilled cheese sandwiches at Red Door Provisions, and the Royal Oak and Clocktower Brew Pubs are great spots to grab a drink.
 For florals head to Mood Moss Flowers, where Eric and his team will take good care of you.
 Dine fabulously at Fraser Café, where chefs Simon and Ross will feed you well, or grab groceries at Metro Beechwood or at Farm Boy, just 9 minutes' drive from Rockcliffe Park.